 The testing machine and strips needed for this type of measuring method is the most expensive option compared to the other ways.
 The cost goes up over time as you will need to purchase the testing strips on a regular basis.
 So this can add up over the course of regular daily testing.

 However, if you are serious about achieving optimal nutritional ketosis, then you cannot beat the accuracy of blood readings.

-A good choice to go with is the Precision Xtra with the specific ketone strips on Amazon.
+A good choice to go with is the Keto-Mojo device that has both ketone and glucose testing strips.